Přerov

 Přerov (/cs/; Prerau) is a city in the Olomouc Region of the Czech Republic.
-It has about 41,000 inhabitants.
-It lies on the Bečva River.
-In the past it was a major crossroad in the heart of Moravia in the Czech Republic.
+It has about 40,000 inhabitants.
+It is located in a lowland area, on the Bečva River.

+Předmostí-Skalka within today's Přerov is one of two most important archaeological sites in the Czech Republic.
+In the past, Přerov was a major crossroad in the heart of the historical land of Moravia and today it is a railway junction.
 The historic city centre is well preserved and is protected as an urban monument zone.